fashionretail

 One: many stores have received a small percentage of the Spring-Summer pieces, which makes it complicated to assemble outfits.
 Why does this happen?
 Top brands monopolise good manufacturers.
 So smaller brands get materials late (for the same reason) and consequently are left as the last link of the chain.
 Therefore, they cannot deliver on time.

-The excessive stock policy is harmful to the planet and business.
+In short, this excessive stock policy is harmful to the planet and business.
 So, we must change it.

 Can we find solutions to revive the fashion business?

-First: a dramatic reduction in consumption!
+First: a dramatic reduction in consumption.
 Let’s face reality: if we do not consume less, much less, we can forget to have a future.
 So, there’s no point in procrastinating the change.

 Second: a shift to artisanal garments and made-to-order clothes and accessories, having the chance to reorder during the season.
-It’s about choosing tailoring over mass-produced garments – quality over quantity.
+It’s about choosing tailoring over mass-produced garments, quality over quantity.

-If we want to overcome the retail impasse, overtreating fashion with more overproduction will take us nowhere.
+In conclusion, if we want to overcome the retail impasse, overtreating fashion with more overproduction will take us nowhere.
 We need a completely different strategy: it’s a matter of reducing the number of pieces while providing a higher value.

 Less but better.

-A few constructive ideas and basic principles
+A few constructive ideas and basic principles for meaningful change

 We discussed climate change as a direct effect of humans’ actions and the fact that the fashion industry plays a role in this.
-Also that it’s impossible to avoid the impact of humans on the planet.
+Also, that it’s impossible to avoid the impact of humans on the planet.

-However, a vision of possibility opens new opportunities.
-And so, we try to find solutions and be part of them.
+However, a vision of possibility opens up new opportunities.
+This is why we strive to find solutions and be a part of them.
 If we cannot avoid our impact, the challenge is implementing ways to limit it.
+How can the fashion system reduce its impact on the planet?

 Ideas to change the fashion industry

-Forget big numbers
+Forget big numbers or large-scale productions

 The impact that big numbers have on the environment is much higher.
 Therefore, they aren’t sustainable.
 Never!